 - The latest version of the Sailing Programme and a number of specific sailing opportunities are on the Sailing Opportunities page.

 - There are also a number of berths available on our autumn training courses.
-If you are interested in any of these or have any other training needs please get in touch with our Training Organiser.
+If you are interested in any of these please get in touch with our Training Organiser.

 What is Channel Sailing Division?

 Channel Sailing Division (CSD) operates and maintains a yacht “Sea Essay of Hamble”.
 CSD is an Offshore Division of the Civil Service Sailing Association (CSSA) and which is in turn part of the Civil Service Sports Club Ltd (CSSC).
 CSD is managed by a committee in accordance with the CSD Constitution 2012.

 Sea Essay of Hamble is a three cabin, two heads version of the Jeaneau Sun Odyssey 409 and was purchased in early 2015.
 She is equipped and coded for a crew of 8 up to 60 miles from a safe haven.
 She is maintained by a dedicated team of volunteers and is made available to members at all skill levels for introductory day sails, training, private charters and Sea Time / cruises.
 RYA certified Instructors can provide training from Competent Crew to Yachtmaster at rates below commercial organisations.
 Events are also organised to help members develop boat-handling and other skills such as sail-trim.

 Sea Essay is kept at Mercury Yacht Harbour on the River Hamble near Southampton with direct access to the Solent and English Channel.